Provides consistent navigation for FT applications. See the production service for API information.

 For now, restart the Heroku dynos:

 heroku restart --app origami-navigation-service-eu heroku restart --app origami-navigation-service-us

 If this doesn't help, then a temporary measure could be to add more dynos to the production applications, or switch the existing ones to higher performance dynos.

 If you really need to deploy manually, you should only do so to QA.
 Production deploys should always be a promotion from QA.

 You'll need to provide an API key for change request logging.
-You can get this from the Origami LastPass folder in the note named
+You can get this from Vault in

 The Financial Times has published this software under the MIT license.